qbituniverse/plainkube.dev/pages/design-container-ready-development.md

 [Docker Compose](https://docs.docker.com/compose/) allows you to define and run multi-container applications.
 All you need to do with Docker Compose is to create a [YAML Compose File](https://docs.docker.com/compose/compose-file/) declaration for your application stack.

 You could then either `build and run` local containers or reference images from your `Container Registry`, which normally would be your Development versions.
-Execute `docker-compose up` and the infrastructure will be `up and running locally` for you to develop against.
+Execute `docker compose up` and the infrastructure will be `up and running locally` for you to develop against.

 #### Kubernetes